ujagaga/weather_forcast/README.md

 # Weather Forcast

-Weather forecast page with animated background for a single city.
+Weather forecast page with animated background for a small number of cities selectable at the top of the page.
-Before you start, please create an account on https://www.weatherbit.io and make note of your API key.
-Then replace it in the config file.
+Using "https://open-meteo.com" as weather service, but taking care not to make too manu calls, so the data is stored in local database and updated periodically.

-The config file contains translations of weather status messages "WEATHER_CODES" in Serbian language.
+The config file contains translations of weather status messages "WEATHER_CODES" in Serbian, English and Russian language.
-If you wish to just use English as is default, set the "USE_WEATHER_CODES" variable to False.
-This is also applied when using "/en" page.
+Default is Serbian, so to use English, just go to "en" page like "http://localhost:8000/en".
-You can also provide your own translations.
+You can also provide your own translations in the config file.
-Same goes for error messages.

 To install dependencies: